 - 4.1.
-Understand the role of the art therapist, counselor, and psychotherapist in complex systems, including the discipline of art making, skills, knowledge of art materials and processes, and the general principles of management, supervision, consultation and education 4.2.
-Demonstrate knowledge of and skills in the application of management, supervision, consultation, and education methods within art therapy, counseling, and psychotherapy and are knowledgeable how - 5.
-To develop graduates with the essential attitudes, knowledge, and skills to effectively engage in socially responsible practice and who can apply Adlerian theory, art therapy and counseling methods, and values in their work.

-they differ from other roles
+Understand the role of the art therapist, counselor, and psycho- therapist in complex systems, including the discipline of art making, skills, knowledge of art materials and processes, and the general principles of management, supervision, consultation and education - 4.2.
+Demonstrate knowledge of and skills in the application of management, supervision, consultation, and education methods within art therapy, counseling, and psychotherapy and are knowledgeable how they differ from other roles